nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 When using gradle to build the project, these tests are run automatically and will catch any runtime errors.
 If you have added new functionality, please remember to add a J-Unit test for the new functionality.

 ## 7. Dev Ops

+When the project is finalised and released, if you find any bugs or problems, or if you have suggestions for new functionality, please create a new issue on our [github page](https://github.com/AY2021S1-CS2113T-W12-3/tp/issues).

 ##  Appendices